 - Imagine familiar objects?
 Check.

-By the same token, two year olds and NNs struggle with many of the same tasks.
+By the same token, one year olds and NNs struggle with many of the same tasks.

-- Two year olds can be a little clumsy.
+- One year olds can be a little clumsy.
 As can NNs.
 (Which unfortunately, means that self-driving cars have hit some snags.)

-- Two year olds are also not known for their eloquence.
+- One year olds are also not known for their eloquence.
 Neither are NNs.
 Enjoy this AI-generated Scrubs episode.

 But what about some of the more extraordinary things NNs can do?
 Like learn chess, identify skin cancer, and generate photorealistic images?